 Drenched salads are not appetizing.
-They can be at time repulsive for some eaters.
-A salad should always have its crunchy texture even after the dressing is added.
+They can be at times repulsive for some eaters.
+A salad should always have a crunchy texture even after the dressing is added.

 To avoid a saucy salad, serve your dressing or vinaigrette separately or gradually mix it with your salad.
 But again, if you have fresh and juicy fruits, why do you need a vinaigrette.
 You might consider not adding any dressing or vinaigrette for health reasons.

 4. Greasy fried sweet plantains

 Who does not love sweet plantains?
 They are irresistibly delicious.
 Who can resist them?
 Sometimes when you order them at a restaurant, they are drenched in oil.
 Not so appealing!